-"The Charleston" and "Stompin' At the Savoy" (Tootie's Tempo) I'm interesting in going backwards as well as forwards.
-It still sounds like me when I play these old tunes, though.
+"The Charleston" (Tootie's Tempo) I'm interested in going backwards as well as forwards.
+It still sounds like me when I play those old tunes, though.
 The records with Tootie showcase the brilliance of Ben Street.

 "Amethyst" (One Is the Other) I wish some of the spaces Billy Hart and I have gotten to live were documented.
 However the duo on this track really is pretty cool.